bibbleskit/artposthub/README.md

 * Manually selected using `-w|--wordpress` option.
 * Supports adding the title, category, tags, description, and alt text.
-* Tags are automatically created if they do not exist.
+* Tags can be automatically created if they do not exist.

 In `config.py`:
 ```python